hteumeuleu/caniemail/_features/css-modern-color.md

     }
 }
 notes_by_num: {
-    "1": "Depends on browser support."
+    "1": "Depends on browser support.",
+	"2": "Using this syntax for an inline style will remove all inline styles applied to that element."
 }
 links: {
     "Can I use: LCH and Lab color values":"https://caniuse.com/css-lch-lab"